 The IBC is constituted in accordance with the National Institutes of Health Guidelines for Research involving Recombinant or Synthetic Nucleic Acid Molecules.
-Members are appointed by the Georgia Tech Executive Vice President for Research.
+Members are appointed by the Georgia Tech Vice President for Research Development and Operations.
 The IBC generally meets monthly and as needed to review registrations proposing use of rDNA.

 The Office of Research Integrity Assurance (ORIA) provides administrative support to the committee and is responsible for maintaining Georgia Tech’s registration with the National Institutes of Health’s Office of Science Policy.